quellabs/signal-hub/README.md

 ## The ObjectQuel Language

-ObjectQuel is a variant of the Oracle/Ingres language Quel, adapted for handling entities:
+ObjectQuel draws inspiration from QUEL, a pioneering database query language developed in the 1970s for the Ingres DBMS at UC Berkeley (later acquired by Oracle).
+While SQL became the industry standard, QUEL's elegant approach to querying has been adapted here for modern entity-based programming:

-- Works with entities instead of tables
+- **Entity-Centric**: Works with domain entities instead of database tables
-- Uses `RETRIEVE` instead of `SELECT`
+- **Intuitive Syntax**: Uses `RETRIEVE` instead of `SELECT` for more natural data extraction
-- Defines aliases with `range of x is y` (similar to `FROM y AS x` in SQL)
+- **Semantic Aliasing**: Defines aliases with `range of x is y` (similar to `FROM y AS x` in SQL) to create a more readable data scope
-- References entity properties instead of database columns
+- **Object-Oriented**: References entity properties directly instead of database columns, maintaining your domain language
+- **Relationship Traversal**: Simplifies complex data relationships through intuitive path expressions

+While ObjectQuel ultimately translates to SQL, implementing our own query language provides significant advantages.
+The abstraction layer allows ObjectQuel to:

+1. Express complex operations with elegant, developer-friendly syntax (e.g., `productId = /^a/` instead of SQL's more verbose `productId REGEXP('^a')`)
+2. Intelligently optimize database interactions by splitting operations into multiple efficient SQL queries when needed
+3. Perform additional post-processing operations not possible in SQL alone, such as seamlessly joining traditional database data with external JSON sources

+This approach delivers both a more intuitive developer experience and capabilities that extend beyond standard SQL, all while maintaining a consistent, object-oriented interface.

 Example:
 ```php